Curtisspope/ExcelSwiftGenerator/README.md

-# ExcelSwiftGenerator
+# Excel Swift Generator
-Excel doc that can generate Swift Code.
+A set of Excel documents that can generate Swift Code.